 Federal Pell Grants

 The Pell Grant Program provides assistance to students with exceptional need.
 Pell Grant eligibility depends upon the information provided by students and their family on the FAFSA.
-If you’re eligible for a Federal Pell grant, you’ll receive the full amount you qualify for based on enrollment.
+If you’re eligible for a Federal Pell grant, the amount you’ll receive is based on enrollment.
 Students must be enrolled for a minimum of 3 credit hours in an eligible program.
 You can receive the Pell grant only up to 18 semesters, if you received the Pell Grant after July 1, 2008.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant is a federally-funded, campus-based program that provides grants for exceptionally needy students.
 Unlike Pell grants, the amount of FSEOG you receive depends not only on need but also on the amount of other aid you get and the availability of FSEOG funds on campus.
 Due to limited funds, it’s important to apply early to be considered for these funds.
 Not everyone who qualifies for an FSEOG will get one.

 The Massachusetts Cash Grant Program provides funding to students who demonstrate financial need and have resided in Massachusetts for one year prior to the beginning of the academic year.